HenriqueGPinho/LandingPageProjeto3/README.md

 # LandingPageProjeto3
-Fictional landing page for a bicycle store
+Fictional landing page for a bicycle store using Bootstrap, containing:

+- Responsive navigation menus (hamburger menu on mobile)
+- Carousel
+- Form